-The finding that lobar ICH is associated with a higher recurrence rate is in keeping with previous work1 5 6, and this is believed to reflect the association of lobar ICH with CAA.
-21-23However, lobar haemorrhage is not only due to CAA, with one recent study observing that of 62 patients with lobar ICH, 26 had absent or mild CAA24.
-Given that CAA frequently co-exists with other small vessel pathologies in patients with lobar ICH (the same study found that of 36 patients with moderate or severe CAA, 26 also had evidence of DPA24), the increased recurrent ICH risk in these patients might represent more “severe” small vessel disease – be it CAA, or DPA, or both.
+The finding that lobar ICH is associated with a higher ICH recurrence rate is in keeping with previous work1 5 6, and this is believed to reflect the association of lobar ICH with CAA.
+We also observed an association between APOE ε2 and recurrent ICH events, and although this association did not reach statistical significance in univariate analyses, it was of reasonable magnitude (HR 1.84); this association was less apparent in the multivariable analysis.
+This association could reflect the association of APOE ε2 with lobar ICH and CAA, and in particular CAA with vasculopathic “haemorrhagic” changes21-23.
+However, lobar haemorrhage is not only due to CAA, with one recent study observing that of 62 patients with lobar ICH, 26 had absent or mild CAA24.
+Given that CAA frequently co-exists with other small vessel pathologies in patients with lobar ICH (the same study found that of 36 patients with moderate or severe CAA, 26 also had evidence of deep perforator arteriopathy24), the increased recurrent ICH risk in these patients might represent more “severe” small vessel disease – be it CAA, or deep perforator arteriopathy, or both.
 We also found an association with a prior history of ICH was associated with subsequent ICH occurrence, suggesting that some individuals are particularly “bleeding-prone”, independent of ICH location.
-The observed association with previous cerebral ischaemic events might reflect that these events (in particular lacunar infarction) are associated with more severe small vessel disease (specifically, DPA); the association with prior antiplatelet use might be a surrogate marker for this (although other explanations are possible; this observation could also reflect that those taking antiplatelet medications prior to ICH are more likely to be restarted on them, following discharge).
-When considering subsequent cerebral ischaemic risk, we did not see an increased number of events in those with non-lobar ICH, which might suggest that the ischaemic risk of DPA is overestimated.
+The observed association with previous cerebral ischaemic events might reflect that these events (in particular lacunar infarction) are associated with more severe small vessel disease (specifically, deep perforator arteriopathy); the association with prior antiplatelet use might be a surrogate marker for this (although other explanations are possible; this observation could also reflect that those taking antiplatelet medications prior to ICH are more likely to be restarted on them, following discharge).
+When considering subsequent cerebral ischaemic risk, we did not see an increased number of events in those with non-lobar ICH, which might suggest that the ischaemic risk of deep perforator arteriopathy is overestimated.
 Taken together, this suggests that factors beyond ICH location are important for identifying those at highest risk of subsequent stroke events, and that severe small vessel disease, regardless of subtype, is important.